-Indian currency INR is widely accepted in Bhutan.
+Indian currency INR is widely accepted in the country.
 But always carry lower denominations ranging from ₹10 to ₹200 and avoid carrying ₹500 and ₹2000.

 Never throw stones into the lake or River.

-All the rivers and lakes are considered holy in Bhutan.
+All the rivers and lakes are considered holy in the Himalayan Country.
 So trying to skip stones over the surface of the water is considered a crime and can lead to a fine or even jail time.
 So sit by the river but don’t hurl stones into them.